AGRINFO AGRINFO logo

 Background

 The FPA between the EU and Mauritius entered into force on 28 January 2014 for a period of 6 years.
-Council Decision (EU) 2022/1846 extended the protocol by 6 months.
+It automatically renews for 3-year periods (European Commission nd).
+Council Decision 2022/1846 prolonged the protocol temporarily by 6 months.

 Resources